EthanTreg/PyTorch-Network-Loader/README.md

 See `layer_examples.json` under `network_configs` to see how to use groups and other layers.

 **Linear layers**
-  in an autoencoder to encode the most important information in the first values of the latent space
 - `Linear`: Linear/fully connected
   - `features`: optional integer, output size, won't be used if `factor` is provided
   - `factor`: optional float, _features_ = `factor`$\times$_network output size_,